Hail damage discovered by Custom Exteriors during an inspection of a hail damaged roof in Northern Colorado

 EPDM roofing is made from a synthetic rubber called Ethylene Propylene Diene Monomer.
 These roofing systems are a popular choice for low-slope/flat roofs.
 EPDM roofing systems are highly durable and can last up to 50 years or more with proper maintenance.
 Because of their makeup, they are very resistant to UV radiation, weathering, ozone, and other environmental factors that can cause damage to other roofing materials, such as asphalt shingles

-EPDM roofing systems are relatively easy to install and require minimal maintenance, making them an extremely cost-practical choice for your flat roof system.
-It can be used on various roofs, including flat and low slopes, and is available in multiple thicknesses and colors to suit different design requirements.
+EPDM roofing systems are relatively easy to install and require minimal maintenance, making them an extremely cost-practical choice for flat roof systems.
+They can be used on various roofs, including flat and low slopes, and are available in multiple thicknesses and colors to suit different design requirements.

 The Pros and Cons of EPDM roofing